Archived Email Communications:

 Schedule Update – March 13, 2020, 2:55 p.m.

-Please be safe and practice social distancing.
+Please continue to practice social distancing.
 Play dates are strongly discouraged.

 How will my student’s curriculum be delivered while school is closed?